liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/10-accessing-liferay-session-ios.markdown

         // send user to login screen with the login screenlet }

-Notice this auto-login feature doesn't imply the stored user is still valid in the server, because no request is made at this point.
-If you want to make sure the user is still valid (password doesn't changed or user invalidated), then you need to use the `SessionContext` method `relogin`.
-This method will perform an actual request to make sure the stored user is still valid, and update the stored attributes with the received data.
-The following Swift code shows a typical implementation of this (notice the trailing closure because the operation is asynchronous):
+Note that this auto-login feature doesn't check to make sure the stored user is still valid in the server (still exists, and has the same credentials).
+You must perform this check manually by using the `SessionContext` method `relogin`.
+This method performs a request to verify the stored user, and updates the stored attributes the data it receives.
+The following Swift code shows a typical implementation of this (note the trailing closure is used because the operation is asynchronous):

     SessionContext.currentContext?.relogin { userAttributes in
         if userAttributes == nil {